OWASP/samm/Current Releases/head/core/implementation/i-secure-build.md

 ## Maturity 3
 ### Benefit
-The application’s security level is more indicative of its real security, by consistently assessing its 3rd party components.
+The application’s security level is more indicative of its real security, by consistently assessing its 3rd party dependencies.

 ### Activity